koush/docs.scrypted.app/camera-preparation.md

 * Trees, bushes, or other objects that may trigger motion via wind.
 * Camera facing a busy road will trigger motion on every passing car.

+If the camera does not have a motion sensor, use a [Motion Detection Plugin](/motion-detection) to enable sofware motion detection.

 ### Amcrest Motion Setup

 ![image](/img/amcrest-motion.png)